Women in Forensic Computing 2023

 To participate, send a one-page letter describing your current affiliation, your research interests, why the workshop is interesting to you and whether you wish to participate in-person or online via email to <firstname.lastname@example.org> by February 6, 2023.
 Applications after that date are also possible but will be handled on a first-come first-serve basis.
 Please also consider to submit a presentation proposal and apply for a travel scholarship.

 Participants of the workshop also have the opportunity to apply for a slot to present their current research or insights into the profession in the field of digital forensics in a 5-10-minute talk at the workshop.
-If you are interested, please send the title and an abstract of the presentation proposal together with the registration (see above) by February 6, 2023.
+If you are interested, please send the title and an abstract of the presentation proposal together with the registration (see above) by February 6, 2023 (deadline has passed).
 There will be a lightweight selection process on presentations by the organizing committee.
 Presentations can be delivered on-site or online.
 Presentations should include one slide to motivate why digital forensics is an interesting field.

 Monday, March 20, 2023